Leo-vissi/alx-higher_level_programming/0x00-python-hello_world/README.md

            - middle_word should contain the value of the variable word without the first and last letters

-8. Create a new sentence
+8. Create a new sentence.
     Complete this source code to print object-oriented programming with Python, followed by a new line.

           - You can find the source code here
           - You are not allowed to use any loops or conditional statements